How Long is an Average Furnace Life?

 • Screeching: This sound most likely means that the blower motor has been damaged, although it can also suggest a damaged belt or pulley.

 • Humming: A low humming noise is normal and is caused by the blower motor in operation.
-However, if the noise becomes noticeably loud, it's time to look into buying a new furnace.
+If the noise becomes noticeably loud, it's time to look into the cause.

 • Rattling: If you're hearing a rattling sound, this may mean loose equipment or ducts.
 Speak with an HVAC professional about whether this warrants a replacement.

 • Booming: If you hear a booming sound, this may be a sign of a serious gas emission problem.
 This sound is generally caused by a short delay during the ignition process.
-If this is accompanied by a lingering gas smell, this is a clear sign that your furnace will need to be replaced.
+If this is accompanied by a lingering gas smell, this is a clear sign that the ignitor or the whole unit will need to be replaced.

 • Clicking: Clicking noises often mean your igniter or flame sensor needs repairs.
 Fortunately, this noise is not uncommon and can often be repaired during a standard furnace repair.

+Is your home just not warm enough anymore?
 If your heat is on but you're still feeling cold indoors, this is one of the most obvious signs that something is wrong.
-It's important to note that this issue could be caused by other things, such as a malfunctioning or broken thermostat, but if there are no alternative explanations, don't push your system into overdrive — have it professionally inspected instead to see if replacing your unit is the best course of action.
+It's important to note that this issue could be caused by other things, such as a malfunctioning or broken thermostat, but if there are no alternative explanations, don't push your system into overdrive.
+Have your furnace professionally inspected.
+Repairs are a potential fix in some situations, but more often than not, replacing your unit is the best course of action.

-One of the most effective things you can do to extend your furnace's life span is to have it professionally installed.
+One of the best ways to extend your furnace's lifespan is to have it installed by a professional.
 Improper installation is one of the biggest issues associated with gas furnaces in the United States.
-Poor installation can easily compromise the performance of high-quality furnaces.
-Namely, it will significantly decrease the efficiency of your unit, which affects how it heats up and stabilizes temperatures.
-This will, in turn, will lead to higher utility bills.
+Poor installation can easily compromise the performance of any furnace, even those that are high-quality, affecting how it heats up and stabilizes temperatures.
 Homeowners who choose to install their furnaces themselves often end up with the following issues:

 • Ductwork with leaks and cracks